ondeowl/RCPNT-FM/readme.md

 * 1 Carrier
 * 3 Modulators
-* 3 Modulation indexes couples
+* 3 Modulation index couples
 * 6 Drawable Envelopes :
 	- Global Amp Envelope [envelope looping on release point]
 	- Pitch Modulation,
 	- Frequency Modulation Ratios
 	- 3 envelopes for modulation indexes.
 	- LFO (Hz/ClockDiv)
-	- You can set the LFOs rates directly in Hz, dependent on the clock (BPM) , or on the note duration (n/dur).
+	- You can set the LFO rates directly in Hz, depending on the clock (BPM) , or on the note duration (n/dur).
-	- You can also bind LFO tables reading to the Global Envelope LFO.
+	- You can also bind LFO table reading to the Global Envelope LFO.
 * 1 ADSR Envelope generator
 * 5 selectable basic waveforms and an interface to build them as sine sums.
-* A LEMUR Ipad custom INTERFACE with a STEP-SEQUENCER (you can sync to an EXTERNAL MIDI CLOCK), step-based musical MODES selection, and DRAWABLE ENVELOPES with breakpoint functions.
+* A LEMUR Ipad custom INTERFACE with a STEP-SEQUENCER (which you can sync to an EXTERNAL MIDI CLOCK), step-based musical MODE selection, and DRAWABLE ENVELOPES with breakpoint functions.
 You can play the synth without looking at your laptop screen.

 Feel free to play,share,edit!